JvanKatwijk/qt-dab/structure.md

  * The classes "tii-detector-xx"  implement the extraction of TII data from the NULL periods starting DAB frames.
 They report ("signal") their findings (i.e. basically mainId and subId) to the GUI controller.

+The execution of the functionality is controlled by

+ * The class "ofdmHandler" is the controller here, it is aware of the state of the synchronization, takes action when needed, and sends the soft bits that return from the functions in the "ofdmDecoder" from the data blocks 2..4 for processing the FIC, i.e. the "catalog", and the softbits derived from the blocks 5 ..
+76 to the backend.

 The Backend
 --------------------------------------------------------------------------

-The directory "backend" contains the sources for the backend functionality.
+The directory "/sources/backend" contains the sources for the backend functionality.
 DAB services are either "audio" or data oriented.
 For "audio", two modes are implemented, one for the "old" MP2 mode used for DAB services, and one for MP4, used for DAB+.
 For "data", Qt-DAB supports a few common data modes, Slides through MOT, IP, EPG, TDC and journaline.